 Victim rights continued to receive a boost in 1994 when the Violence Against Women Act was passed by Congress and signed into law.
 Two years later, ICASA received its first VAWA funding from the Illinois Department of Public Health and the Illinois Criminal Justice Authority.

 ICASA rape crisis centers have greatly expanded services to victims across the state since its beginning.
-Currently, ICASA consists of 30 sexual assault crisis centers, which operate 47 satellite offices.
+Currently, ICASA consists of 30 sexual assault crisis centers, which operate 57 satellite offices and one program development rape crisis center.

 Through the coalition, the centers adopted standards for local centers and created a governance structure to allocate funds, track contract compliance, and provide technical assistance to help centers maintain services in their communities.
 ICASA continues to work on the cutting edge of legislative reform and to advocate for social change and the elimination of the oppressions that promote sexual violence.